 “If you can’t guarantee that you will be able to give Google accurate inventory for all of your products in every store location, instead of giving up on the program, you can send Google some of your products,” says Wojciechowski.

 “Pick products that you know will be in stock.
 If you are a fashion retailer, you might want to send only certain sizes or colors of an item that you know most stores will carry/not run out of.”

 Local Inventory Ads are not a “set-it-and-forget-it” solution.

-You’ll need to update Google daily on your in-store inventory and Google must have some way to verify those inventory counts.
-Google My Business must have all your business’s information, so ensuring this information is up-to-date is a must.
+You’ll need to update Google daily on your in-store inventory, and Google must have some way to verify those inventory counts.
+Google Business Profile must have all your business’s information, so ensuring this information is accurate is a must.

 The solution also includes map pins and additional store information when searches are performed on laptops or desktops.

-With proper Feed setup and Local Inventory Ads campaigns, Big 5 Sporting Goods managed to drive a 25% increase in-store traffic, which boosted their ROAS by a factor for 13X.
+With proper Feed setup and Local Inventory Ads campaigns, Big 5 Sporting Goods managed to drive a 25% increase in-store traffic, which boosted their ROAS by a factor of 13X.

 Read the full story on how Search, Shopping, and Local Inventory Ads are leveraged together to produce results here.

 Editor’s Note: This post was originally published by Greg Swan in May 2020 and has been updated for freshness, accuracy, and comprehensiveness.